LaneCommunityCollege/aspects_packages/README.md

 Set to `True` to run this role.

+### `aspects_packages_prerequisite_packages`
+A dictionary/hash of packages that should be installed before any others.

+Uses the same format as `aspects_packages_packages`.

+Currently only used for CentOS 7, since CentOS uses packages to configure extra repositories like the EPEL repo.

 ### `aspects_packages_packages.epel`
 This controls the Extra Packages for Enterprise Linux (EPEL) `yum` repository.
 Currently it is only configured for CentOS 7.